What is an Excision of Spermatocele?

 - Recurrence of spermatocele (rare)

-When to Consult the Surgeon
+When to Call the Office

 Contact your surgeon immediately if you experience fever, bleeding, or increased pain during post-surgery care at home.